Learn About Personal Bankruptcy in Canada –

-Personal Bankruptcy is intended to give debtors who are facing debts that they are unable to repay a chance to get a fresh start to their financial affairs so they can start rebuilding their credit and building towards a normal financial future and a comfortable retirement.
+Personal Bankruptcy is intended to give debtors who are facing debts that they are unable to repay a chance to get a fresh start so they can start rebuilding their credit and building towards a normal financial future and a comfortable retirement.

-Most debtors filing personal bankruptcy are able to get their bankruptcy discharge in 9 months or less.
+Most debtors filing personal bankruptcy are able to get their bankruptcy discharge in 9 months.

 To be eligible to go bankrupt you must be insolvent.
 To be considered insolvent you must: